P05AE

 Is P05AE a safety-critical fault?

 It can be.
-Brake pedal position data feeds safety systems such as emergency braking and adaptive cruise control.
-These features may be disabled until the fault is resolved.
+Brake pedal position data feeds safety systems such as emergency braking and adaptive cruise control, which may be disabled until the fault is resolved.

 Can P05AE be caused by low brake fluid?

-Low brake fluid affects braking hydraulics but does not directly cause a sensor correlation fault.
-However, a sinking pedal from low fluid could produce unusual pedal travel patterns that stress the sensor correlation check.
+Low fluid affects the hydraulics, not the sensors directly.
+However, a sinking pedal from low fluid could produce unusual travel patterns that stress the correlation check.

 Will recalibrating the sensors fix P05AE?

-If the sensor has physically shifted position, remounting and recalibrating the sensor may resolve the fault.
-If one sensor has failed internally, recalibration will not help and replacement is required.
+If a sensor has physically shifted, remounting and recalibrating may resolve the fault.
+If a sensor has failed internally, recalibration will not help and replacement is required.

 Can I clear P05AE and hope it does not return?

-If the fault is intermittent due to a connector issue, resolving the connector problem and clearing the code may work.
-A persistent fault will return and requires proper diagnosis.
+If the fault was an intermittent connector issue, clearing it may hold, but a genuine sensor or wiring fault will return and requires proper diagnosis.

 Disabling P05AE in software